FansUnite12/docker-protoc/README.md

 # Fansunite addition
-+ We have added support to generate grpc stubs and services for elixir as well!f
++ We have added support to generate grpc stubs and services for elixir as well!!

 # Protocol Buffer Compiler Containers